theChaparral/kya/README.md

-File watcher that sends images to Gyazo.
-This allows you to use Gyazo with screenshot programs that are more usable, such as [Spectacle](https://apps.kde.org/spectacle/)
+File watcher for Linux that sends images to Gyazo.
+This allows you to use Gyazo with screenshot programs that are more usable, such as [Spectacle](https://apps.kde.org/spectacle/).

 Installation
 ============